 And that’s just for starters!

-Curious to know what else PHP 8.0 and 8.1 have to offer?
+Curious to know what else PHP 8 has to offer?
 We’ve got a whole blog about the benefits of moving to PHP 8.

 Tips for migrating to PHP 8